Twelve Years' Truce: Conferences

-The conference failed to come to an agreement on the terms of a peace treaty and it broke up on 25 August.
+The conference failed to come to an agreement on the terms of a peace treaty and broke up on 25 August.
 The parties were unable to compromise in matters of colonial trade and religion.
 To safeguard the Spanish Empire, the Habsburgs demanded that the Dutch would cease all navigation south of the Equator.
 It was a price that the mercantile United Provinces refused to pay.
 The demand inspired Hugo Grotius to publish his famous Mare Liberum in defense of the Dutch refusal.
-The United Provinces likewise rejected the Habsburg demand that the Catholics in the Republic would be given freedom of religion as an interference in their domestic affairs.
+The United Provinces likewise rejected the Habsburg demand that the Catholics in the Republic would be given freedom of religion, considering it an interference in their domestic affairs.
 In spite of these setbacks, the French and English mediators nevertheless succeeded to convince the two sides to settle for a lengthy truce.
 It would preserve the peace, while remaining silent on all contentious subjects.
-After considering longer and shorter periods, the term of the Truce was set for twelve years.
+After considering longer and shorter periods, the term of the truce was set for twelve years.

 Formal talks were resumed on 28 March 1609 at the Antwerp City Hall.
 On 9 April the two delegations set their signatures to the text.
 The ratification process proved difficult.
-In the Republic, towns such as Amsterdam and Delft feared that the Truce would diminish their trade.
+In the Republic, towns such as Amsterdam and Delft feared that the truce would diminish their trade.
 The States of Zeeland resented the loss of income from privateering and insisted on maintaining the blockade of the Scheldt.
-Philip III had his own reasons to relent.
+Philip III had his own reasons to refuse.
 It took several missions from the Archducal Court before he was prepared to ratify the treaty on 7 July 1609.